Samuel Williamson – Judge and Railroad Counsel

 Samuel Eladsit Williamson was born on April 19, 1844, the son of Samuel and Mary Williamson.
 He graduated from Western Reserve College in 1864 and went on to graduate from Harvard Law School in 1866.
 In February 1867, he became associated with his father in the practice of law.

 Samuel was married twice.
 His first marriage was to Mary P. Marsh on June 4, 1878.
 She died three years later on May 1, 1881, and buried in Lakeview Cemetery.
 They had two children: Mary and Ethel.
-In 1884, he remarried Harriet W. Brown who was born on April 5, 1852.
-They had a son, Samuel B. born on April 15, 1887.
+In 1884, Samuel remarried Harriet W. Brown, who was born on April 5, 1852.
+They had a son, Samuel B., born on April 15, 1887.

 The Williamson Building stood on the corner of Euclid Avenue and Public Square on the site of the Samuel Williamson homestead.
 It was a four-story building built in 1899 and was later damaged by fire in 1895.

 Thee second Williamson Building, completed on April 1, 1890, was seventeen stories, the tallest building in Cleveland when completed, and served as the gateway to Euclid Avenue for over eighty years.

-In 1944, the adjacent Cuyahoga Building was acquired and the two were joined on the interior.
+In 1944, Williamson acquired the adjacent Cuyahoga Building and joined with the Williamson Building on the interior.
 Both buildings were demolished in October 1982 for a new headquarters building for Sohio (BP America).

 Williamson served, as had his father and grandfather, as a director of the Merchants Bank of Ohio.
 He was a trustee of the Cleveland Society for Savings, and he became a director and vice president of several corporations connected with the New York Central system of railroads, besides being a member of the executive committee of the Eastern Railroad Association.

 He served as a trustee of Adelbert College (Western Reserve University) after his graduation until the time of his death.
 He was one of the founders of the University School and was president of its board of trustees from 1890 until 1909.
 He served as president of the First Presbyterian Church of Cleveland, was a trustee of Old Stone Church and trustee of Lakeside Hospital.